-With the overall goodness and health-boosting properties of basil, your summer garden must never be without it.
-Did you think there’s no art to harvesting basil?
+With the incredible flavor and health-boosting properties of basil, your summer garden must never be without it.
+It’s super easy to grow and adds a distinct flavor to so many dishes.
 Make sure you’re harvesting basil properly with this guide.

-Why ever consider bitter melon in your summer garden?
-Knowing the amazing health benefits of bitter melon, you’ll definitely make it a permanent addition to your summer garden.
+Bitter melon is certainly a strong flavor, but I learned to love it and I think you will too.
+And knowing the amazing health benefits of bitter melon, you’ll definitely make it a permanent addition to your summer garden.

 Amusingly, hot chili peppers thrive well in the hot summer weather.
-Don’t forget to include this hot spice in your summer garden for your spicy recipes.
+Don’t forget to include this hot spice in your summer garden for your hot and flavorful recipes.

 Did you know beans grow well with squash and corn, thus dubbed the three sister plants?
 Similarly, all three thrive well in the hot summer weather.

 Cucumbers are great pickled and canned, which you can do after the harvest.
-Don’t worry about more harvest–the more the better for your canning ideas.
+Fortunately, a single vine grows A LOT of cucumbers with minimal effort.
+You’ll probably have an excess, but that’s fine–the more the better for your canning ideas.

-With the dehydrating effect of the hot summer weather, you’ll need refreshing fruit like melon.
+With the dehydrating effect of the hot summer weather, you’ll need refreshing fruits like cantaloupe.
 Good thing they grow well this season, so make sure to include this fresh and sweet fruit in your garden!

 If you want the healthy goodness of alliums this summer, grow shallots for its shorter growing season.
 You can also enjoy the greens while waiting for the bulbs to grow.

-If you’re planning to carve a Jack O’Lantern for Halloween, start pumpkin seeds indoor now.
+If you’re planning to carve a Jack O’Lantern for Halloween, start sowing pumpkin seeds around August.
 They will be ready for you in the fall, just in time for Halloween.

-I use a lot of sweet or bell pepper in my recipes, so my garden is never without this tasty vegetable.
-Sweet pepper grows well in containers for you who have limited space for growing vegetables.
+Like most of you, bell pepper is something I use often in my recipes, so my garden is never without this tasty vegetable.
+Moreover, you can grow sweet pepper in containers if you have limited space for growing crops.

-Growing tomatoes where sunlight is sufficient is a great tip to grow tomatoes successfully.
-That is because tomatoes are a perfect summer garden crop.
+Look for a spot where sunlight is sufficient is a great tomato gardening tip.
+Because of that, tomatoes are a perfect summer garden crop.

 Along with sunflower, beans, and pumpkin, corn is one of the most notable summer garden crops.
-It is also one of the most drought-tolerant crops around.
+It is also one of the most drought-tolerant crops you can find.

-Amazingly, this water-packed fruit is a drought-tolerant crop.
+Amazingly, the water-packed watermelon is a drought-tolerant crop.
 Make sure you’ve got room to spare for this summer-relevant crop in your garden.

 I love peanuts, so take it from me–growing peanuts is easy and rewarding.
-Think about roasted salted peanuts, homemade peanut butter, and the joy of eating simple boiled peanuts while enjoying the sunshine.
+Think about roasted salted peanuts, homemade peanut butter, and simple boiled peanuts while enjoying the sunshine.

 Did you know the flower heads of sunflowers are edible and can be consumed like artichokes?
 Now you know that sunflowers are enjoyed not just for their beauty!